 The maximum penalties for this firearm charge, is up to ten (10) years imprisonment, a fine of up to $250,000.00, up to (3) years of supervised release following any term of imprisonment, and a $100 mandatory special assessment fee.
 Sentencing is scheduled for December 19, 2023.

 This case is part of Project Safe Neighborhoods (PSN), a program bringing together all levels of law enforcement and the communities they serve to reduce violent crime and gun violence, and to make our neighborhoods safer for everyone.
 On May 26, 2021, the Department launched a violent crime reduction strategy strengthening PSN based on these core principles: fostering trust and legitimacy in our communities, supporting community-based organizations that help prevent violence from occurring in the first place, setting focused and strategic enforcement priorities, and measuring the results.

-The case was investigated by the Bureau of Alcohol, Tobacco, Firearms, and Explosives.
-It is being prosecuted by Assistant U.S. Attorney Charles Strauss of the Violent Crimes Unit.
+The case was investigated by the Federal Bureau of Investigation and the New Orleans Police Department.
+The case is being prosecuted by Special Assistant U.S. Attorney Nicholas Rayburn of the Violent Crime Unit.

 Shane M. Jones

 United States Attorney's Office, Eastern District of Louisiana